jon-stewart/replicaters/README.md

 written the germ into.
 This should mean the child is more like a thread and shares the memory space...

+Seems that a qword is written twice (0xf7dd6cd8 0x00007fff) to the start of the block of memory.
+Address to some structure..

+USE PTHREAD YOU FOOL!

 ####Callback trouble:

 We can pass a callback as an argument to the germ, the address is contained in